This blog may contain affiliate links. Read our disclosure policy for more info.

 If you don’t want the hassle of organizing a visit to Lipton Seat yourself, consider joining this guided tour.

 2. Walk the tea fields from Lipton Seat to Dambatenne Tea Factory

-Once you have finished taking in the views of Lipton Seat you have the option to either take your tuk-tuk down to the tea factory or walk.
-The walk to the factory is around 6km with shortcuts and is very picturesque.
+Once you have finished taking in the views of Lipton Seat, you have the option to either take your tuk-tuk down to the tea factory or walk.
+The walk to the factory is around 6km with shortcuts and it’s very picturesque.